segmentio/analytics-go/Readme.md

 )

 func main() {
-    // Instantiates a client to use send messages to the segment API. client := journify.New(os.Getenv("SEGMENT_WRITE_KEY"))
+    // Instantiates a client to use send messages to the Journify API. client := journify.New(os.Getenv("JOURNIFY_WRITE_KEY"))

     // Enqueues a track event that will be sent asynchronously. client.Enqueue(journify.Track{